 Now, you’re armed with the basis for an effective cleaning schedule!
 Like I said, give it 3-4 weeks, and I promise it will transform your home.

-If you want to take it to the next level by assuring that each day of this year is organized into easy-to-manage cleaning tasks, check out the full ebook – it includes over 30 pages of cleaning printables that break down these lists and tasks for easy completion and organization.
+If you want to take it to the next level by assuring that each day of this year is organized into easy-to-manage cleaning tasks, check out the full ebook – the 2019 version includes a new style of the cleaning schedule above and over 30 pages of cleaning printables that break down these lists and tasks for easy completion and organization.

 And, If you’re looking to organize your schedule, I’ve also got a great (huge) set of printables for that.
-The 2018-2019 Year of Intent Planner has over 60 pages of organization printables that allow you to make your own customized planner.
-There are resources for schedules, goals, finances, projects, and more – this is a comprehensive collection of organization resources, all in one place!
+The 2019 Year of Intent Planner has over 60 pages of organization printables that allow you to make your own customized planner.
+There are resources for schedules, goals, finances, projects, and more – this is a comprehensive collection of organization resources, all in one place.
+(And the printables in Year of Intent even match Journey to Clean 2019!)
 Click here for more information.

 Happy cleaning, friends!